Types of Copywriting Specialties Companies

 Have you ever gotten a long letter in the mail describing a product or asking for a donation to a charity?
 Or have you seen a long sales page for a product online?
 These are examples of long-form direct-response copywriting.

-We use a lot of long-form sales copy at AWAI, such as our “Can You Write a Letter Like This One?” sales letter that promotes our Accelerated Program for Six-Figure Copywriting.
+We use a lot of long-form sales copy at AWAI, such as our “Can You Write a Letter Like This One?” sales letter that promotes our The Accelerated Program for Seven-Figure Copywriting.
 That letter clocks in at 33 pages, but it’s not uncommon to see long-form copy that runs over 50, or even 60, pages long.

 Some other examples of direct-response copywriting projects include: